ningles/COVID/README.md

+# COVID

-# COVID explores COVID data from the following source -
+This project explores COVID data from the following source -

  https://ourworldindata.org/covid-deaths